kakuevn/Basics.scss/README.md

 `pos-{absolute|relative}` - sets `positioning` either absolute or relative, e.g. `pos-absolute`

 `no-list` - sets `list-style: none` and `padding-left: 0`.
 Used for `ul` or `li` elements.

+---

+Designed and built by [Nikita K.](https://kakuev.com/).
+Feel free to submit a pull request..